stablekernel/aqueduct/docs/docs/auth/authorizer.md

 If the header can't be parsed, doesn't exist or is in the wrong format, an `Authorizer` responds to the request with a 401 status code and prevents the next controller from receiving the request.

-Once parsed, an `Authorizer` sends the information - either the bearer token, or the username and password - to an `AuthServer` for verification.
+Once parsed, an `Authorizer` sends the information - either the bearer token, or the username and password - to its `AuthServer` for verification.
 If the `AuthServer` rejects the authorization info, the `Authorizer` responds to the request with a 401 status code and prevents the next controller from receiving the request.
 Otherwise, the request continues to the next controller.

-The type of `Authorizer` - `AuthStrategy.bearer` or `AuthStrategy.basic` - determines how the `AuthServer` verifies the information.

-For `Authorizer.bearer` authorizers, the value in a request's header must be a valid, unexpired access token.
+For `Authorizer.bearer`, the value in a request's header must be a valid, unexpired access token.
 These types of authorizers are used when an endpoint requires a logged in user.

 For `Authorizer.basic` authorizers, credentials are verified by finding an OAuth 2.0 client identifier and ensuring its client secret matches.
 Routes with this type of authorizer are known as *client authenticated* routes.
 These types of authorizers are used when an endpoint requires a valid client application, but not a logged in user.